Treow’s Waldorf inspired approach prepares children for the future by:

 - Waldorf Ways

-Treow also has relationships with people within the South African Federation of Waldorf Schools, although we are not a member at this stage.
+Treow also has relationships with people within the South African Federation of Waldorf Schools, where our membership application is being processed.